ginolhac/chip-seq/install.md

 **FIXME**: ensure that all student accounts can connect to all nodes with no restriction

+**FIXME**: ensure that student accounts have a decent `.bashrc` that displays remaining time and contains minimal aliases

 book 2 nodes for the session

 ```